Corn Kings and One-Horse Thieves

 You can't see the Town Branch anymore, at least not the part-of it that runs through the city.
-The stream was filled in when the city converted it to a sewer years ago.
+The stream was filled in when the city replaced it with a sewer pipe years ago.
 It is still possible, however, to trace its course and, to a degree, even to reconstruct the shape of its valley.
-The job requires imagination though—an ability to mentally strip the city of its asphalt-and-brick mask; to see cougar and bobcat where only their Detroit-made namesakes roam today; to, in effect, walk backwards in time 150 years.
+The job requires imagination though, an ability to mentally strip the city of its asphalt-and-brick mask, to see cougar and bobcat where only their Detroit-made namesakes roam today—to, in effect, walk backwards in time 150 years.

 The trek starts at Ninth and Cook.
 The ground is fairly level here, approximately 590 feet above sea level in the lowest spots and rising so gradually that a five- or six-block walk north or south will leave you standing no higher than the 600 foot level.
 This is where the Town Branch was born and began its three-mile journey to Spring Creek.